OmarShamkh/vending-machine-api/README.md

 - **JWT Authentication:** Secure token-based authentication
 - **Role-based Authorization:** Separate permissions for Buyers and Sellers
 - **Password Hashing:** Secure password storage
-- **Input Validation:** Comprehensive validation for all inputs
-- **SQL Injection Prevention:** Entity Framework with parameterized queries
 - **Transaction Safety:** Database transactions for financial operations
 - **Optimistic Concurrency:** Prevents lost updates and race conditions

----

-## Troubleshooting

-- **409 Conflict:**
-  Indicates a concurrency conflict.
-Re-fetch the resource and retry with the new `rowVersion`.
-- **Database errors:**
-  Ensure your connection string is correct and migrations are up to date.
-- **JWT errors:**
-  Make sure your token is valid and not expired.

----

-## Contributing

-1. Fork the repo and create your feature branch.
-2. Commit your changes and add tests.
-3. Push to the branch and open a pull request.

 ---